AnyChart/docs.anychart.com/Chart_Editor/Overview.md

 ## Overview

-Chart Editor is an [AnyChart Extension](../Quick_Start/Modules#extensions) that provides the UI that allows to create and set up various chart types.
+Chart Editor is an [AnyChart Extension](../Quick_Start/Modules#extensions) that provides a UI allowing you to create and set up various chart types.
 The result can be saved with the data in XML or JSON format or in a reusable format with a JavaScript code string.

 ## Prerequisites

-Chart editor works only if proper AnyChart files are included.
+Chart DEitor works only if proper AnyChart files are included.

 ### Minimal